King Athelstan - 924 ~ 2024

 Athelstan 1100 is absolutely dependent for its success on the strong support of local community organisations, an army of willing volunteers, the commitment of local businesses and civic bodies and our own ability to directly create resources.

-Our speaking programme, publications, merchandising, ‘By Appointment of Athelstan 1100’ and ‘Friends of Athelstan 1100’ are all making a significant contribution to our costs.
+Our 2024 speaking programme, publications, merchandising, ‘By Appointment of Athelstan 1100’ and ‘Friends of Athelstan 1100’ all made a significant contribution to our costs and have enabled us to continue to organise events.

-We are supplementing this income through grants, with some applications still pending.
-Malmesbury Town Council, the Warden and Freemen of Malmesbury and the James Dyson Foundation have generously provided start-up funding and practical support.
+We have supplemented this income through grants, sponsorship and the direct support of local businesses.
+Malmesbury Town Council, the Warden and Freemen of Malmesbury, the Heritage Lottery Fund, the James Dyson Foundation, Mindvision, Fiona Scott Associates, Wiltshire Council and many more have generously provided funding and practical support.

 We have very skilled and committed volunteers supplying hundreds of hours of time without charge.

-Our Athelstan 1100 story telling is being helped by students from the University of Winchester, Bath Spa University and Boom Satsuma Film School and pupils form all our local schools.
+Our Athelstan 1100 story telling has been helped by students from the University of Winchester, Bath Spa University and Boom Satsuma Film School and pupils from all our local schools.

 All this support is being acknowledged by Athelstan 1100 on our website, in our programme, in our PR and at the delivery of events.